brandonjreid/programmingBasics/README.md

 basicConcepts.py goes over the basics of programming languages (variables, conditionals, loops, functions, etc).

 ## Hands On Experience
-For some fun, hands-on experience, select one of three games, test out the code, look through it, and try to make it better.
+For some fun, hands-on experience there is code for a basic game.
+Look through it, and try to make it better.

 ### Scrolling Platformer
 This is a basic platformer game.
 Some ideas on how to improve it: